buildspace/buildspace-projects/Solana_Pay_Store/en/Section_2/Lesson_4_Read_From_Our_Database.md

   };

   useEffect(() => {
-    // Check if this address already has already purchased this item
+    // Check if this address has already purchased this item
     // If so, fetch the item and set paid to true
     // Async function to avoid blocking the UI async function checkPurchased() {